 - 1. To provide a quiet study space to encourage good study habits. - 2.
 To supervise student's assignments and assist when necessary, though all work submitted should be the child's. - 3.
 To supervise completion of all homework assignments. - 4.
 To coordinate planning for long-range assignments when necessary. - 5.
+Bring and pick up the child on time. - 6.
 To read all notices sent home.